yahiakala/routing/docs/routing-context/index.md

 `data_loaded`

-: Emitted when the data has been loaded.
+: Emitted when the data has been loaded, or when the data has an error.
+To determine if the data is loaded successfully, check the `error` property is `None`.

 `data_error`